Our research projects

 2. Snake Distribution, Snakebite Envenoming Risk and Public Perception Towards Snakes in Vietnam

-Beginning in March 2024, Bao Truong has been investigating the burden of snakebites in Vietnam.
-His PhD has three main objectives: first, investigate the spatial distribution of medically important snakes across Vietnam; second, describe the clinical outcomes following envenomation and management of snakebites at health facilities; and third, describe the perceptions and knowledge of snakes in populations across Vietnam.
-The results from Bao’s PhD will shed light on the burden of snakebites across the country, providing important guidance on where resources should be focused to reduce the burden of snakebites.
+Beginning in March 2024, Bao Truong has been investigating snakebites in Vietnam.
+His PhD has three main objectives: first, to describe the burden of snakebite-related hospital visits, the availability of antivenom in hospitals and the responsible snakes, as well as clinical outcomes following management of snakebites at health facilities accross Vietnam; second, investigate the spatial distribution of medically important snakes of Vietnam; and third, explore the knowledge, practices, and perception of healthcare workers towards snakebites, as well as barriers in snakebite management in Vietnam.
+The results from Bao’s PhD will shed light on the burden of snakebites nationwide, providing important guidance on where resources should be focused to reduce the impact of snakebites.

 Digital Tools